dooflesdoodles/encryption-decryption/README.md

 | -mode         |enc for encryption or dec for decryption
 | -data         |text to be encrypted/decrypted
 | -in           |path to file to be encrypted/decrypted
-| -out          |filename in which the encrypted/decrypted text is written
+| -out          |path to output file to be encrypted/decrypted

 ## Usage examples
 ##### Example1